AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 ![Solarized contrast in Vim and Tmux](/assets/images/2017-04-24-solarized/solarized_vim_tmux_contrast.png)

-I will discuss a solution to bind all keystrokes from all applications in a single place, and smoothly transition between each color mode.
+Here's how I smoothly transition between light and dark mode for all applications using a shortcut.

 # [](#xresources)Xresources